Familial Hypercholesterolemia/Autosomal Dominant Hypercholesterolemia Genetic Testing Reflex Panel

 Blood samples may contain donor DNA if obtained from patients who received heterologous blood transfusions or allogeneic blood or marrow transplantation.
 Results from samples obtained under these circumstances may not accurately reflect the recipient's genotype.
 For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 For individuals who have received allogeneic blood or marrow transplantation, a pretransplant DNA specimen is recommended for testing.

-Absence of a mutation does not preclude the diagnosis of autosomal dominant hypercholesterolemia unless a specific mutation has been previously identified in an affected family member.
+Absence of a variant does not preclude the diagnosis of autosomal dominant hypercholesterolemia unless a specific variant has been previously identified in an affected family member.

-The APOB genotyping component of this test only detects the R3500W and R3500Q mutations; other APOB mutations are not detected.
+The APOB genotyping component of this test only detects the R3500W and R3500Q variants; other APOB variants are not detected.

-The LDLR sequencing method will not detect LDLR mutations that occur in the introns (except in the splicing regions) and regulatory regions (except the sterol-regulated portion of the promoter) of the gene.
+The LDLR sequencing method will not detect LDLR variants that occur in the introns (except in the splicing regions) and regulatory regions (except the sterol-regulated portion of the promoter) of the gene.

 Sometimes a genetic alteration of unknown significance may be identified.
 In this case, testing of family members may be useful to determine pathogenicity of the alteration.